IngridAtMicrosoft/DocsContent/singlesource/selfhelp/mediaservices-content-protection-mooncake.md

 ---
-    pagetitle: "How do I configure content protection for my stream?"
+   title:  "How do I configure content protection for my stream?"
     description: "How do I configure content protection for my stream" service="microsoft.media"
     resource="mediaservices"